LetteraUnica/Take-It-Easy-Java/README.md

 ## Architecture
 We organized the code in different packages, each performing a separate task:
 * The engine under main.java.engine implements the game logic and structure.
-* The user interface under main.java.ui which implements the UI using the JavaFX library
+* The user interface under main.java.ui which implements the UI using the JavaFX library.
-* An utils package main.utils, containing utility functions for the classes
+* An utils package main.utils, containing utility functions for the classes.
-* An exceptions package main.exceptions, containing custom exceptions that can be thrown during program execution
+* An exceptions package main.exceptions, containing custom exceptions that can be thrown during program execution.

 The application entrypoint is defined in the takeiteasy.Main class, which simply launches the takeiteasy.GUI.FXApplication.

 ### Engine
-Da scrivere
+The *engine* package is located in` main.java.engine` and it is divided into three components: the **model**, the **state** and the **controller** packages.

+#### Model

+#### State
+The *state* (`main.java.engine.state`) package contains the following java files:
+* `main.java.engine.state.MatchStateInterface.java`: public interface for the state of the game, providing all the methods needed to store and retrieve the information about the model which can be useful at the higher level of the implementation (Controller and UI);
+* `main.java.engine.state.MatchState.java`, containing the java class **MatchState** which implements the aforementioned java interface.
+---to be continued---

+#### Controller
+The *controller* (`main.java.engine.controller`) package contains the following files:
+* `main.java.engine.controller.GameControllerInterface.java`: public interface acting as a bridge between the *Model* and the *View* ends of the MVC pattern.
+It provides all the method which are accessible from the UI.
+* `main.java.engine.controller.GameController`: it contains the java class **GameController** which implements the _GameControllerInterface_.
+--to be continued--

 ### UI
 The UI package is located in main.java.ui and is divided into various controller classes, each corresponding to a different window or screen that the user interacts with.
 The navigator class manages the movement between these windows.